TNOCS/WorldExplorer/readme.md

 - Microsoft HoloLens.

 ## Getting Started - Development
-1. Open Unity (if there is a version mismatch waring, make sure there is a backup and automatically upgrade the project).
+1. Open Unity (if there is a version mismatch warning, make sure there is a backup and automatically upgrade the project).
 2. Open the MainScene.scene.

-The Manager gameobject contains many script that allow for easy editting, debugging and adding voice commands.
+The Manager gameobject contains many script that allow for easy editing, debugging and adding voice commands.

 The generation of buildings and objects are done through Factories.
 Interaction is called through the relevant InputHandlers.